Ap Psychology Unit 2 Review

 III.
 Ethical Considerations in Psychological Research

-Ethical guidelines are paramount in psychological research to protect the welfare of participants.
+Ethical guidelines are essential in psychological research to protect the welfare of participants.
 Key ethical principles include:

 • Informed Consent: Participants must be fully informed about the nature of the study and their rights before agreeing to participate.